vvss12300/learn_in_2_hours_typescript/README.md

 ```

 - Type Inference
-	- If the variable is declared and initialized at the same time, type doesn't need to be defined as TS will infer the best possible type based on the initialization
+	- If the variable is declared and initialized at the same time, the type doesn't need to be defined as TS will infer the best possible type based on the initialization
 ```javascript
 // In the below expample TS will infer that name variable will be string based on the assigned value.
 So, we don't need to explicitly add ": string" in the declaration let name = 'John Doe';
 ```

 - Type Assertions
-	- Sometimes you will have information about the type of a value then that TypeScript infer.
+	- Sometimes you will have information about the type of a value then that TypeScript infers.
 	- For example, if you’re using document.getElementById, TypeScript only knows that this will return some kind of HTMLElement, but you might know that your page will always have an HTMLCanvasElement with a given ID.
-	- TypeScript only allows type assertions which convert to a more specific or less specific version of a type.
+	- TypeScript only allows type assertions that convert to a more specific or less specific version of a type.

 ```javascript
 // You can use a type assertion to specify a more specific type